no-apologizes/tensor/README.md

   Inner matrix rows are forced to sit within CPU L1 cache

   - ikj instead of ijk: (tensor_matmul_2d)
-    * ikj ensures that both C and B are sequentially stepping through rows and GCC can auto-vectorize this and generate AVX-512 vector instructions(Zen 3 is only AVX2(256) but 512 can be achived by double pumping)
+    * ikj ensures that both C and B are sequentially stepping through rows and GCC can auto-vectorize and generate AVX-512 vector instructions(Zen 3 is only AVX2(256) but 512 can be achived by double pumping)

   - Out Of Place Transpose: (transpose_OOP)
     * An OOP transpose keeps all data sequential and padded as transposing in place across rows and columns would destroy padded cache boundaries and be complicated to implement